egekaraosmanoglu/camelbee/core/quarkus-core/README.md

 ### Maven Installation Custom Without CamelBee Starter Project as parent but directly adding the core library

-If you prefer not to use `camelbee-quarkus-starter` as the parent project, you can build `camelbee-quarkus-core` separately for your project using the provided `pom-custom.xml`.
+If you prefer not to use `camelbee-quarkus-starter` as the parent project, you can build `camelbee-quarkus-core-custom` separately for your project using the provided `pom-custom.xml`.
 Follow these steps:

 1. Build the core library with the custom POM file: